 Best and Worst Spots for Pollen Allergies

 Best: If high pollen counts make your head hurt, head to the coast.
-According to Jacqueline Eghrari-Sabet, M.D., founder of Family Allergy and Asthma Care in Gaithersburg, Md., beaches are the best bet for people with hay fever.
+According to Jacqueline Eghrari-Sabet, M.D., founder of Family ENT, Allergy and Asthma Center in Gaithersburg, Md., beaches are the best bet for people with hay fever.
 Sea breezes tend to tame pollen counts.
 But stay close to shore: Going even a half-mile inland can make allergies soar.
 Top spots to sun yourself without sniffling: Miami and San Diego.
 If the beach isn’t your thing, seek (much) higher ground.
 There’s less vegetation in the mountains and pollen from evergreens doesn’t usually pose a problem.
 Consider Denver or Salt Lake City.

 Worst: Don’t even think about whistling Dixie.
 Pollen likes a warm, humid environment.
 Since southern states have plenty of rain and a longer growing season, you can expect to sneeze and sniffle from February to May if allergic to trees, and nearly year-round if grass sets off your symptoms.
 According to the Asthma and Allergy Foundation of America (AAFA), many of the worst places for spring allergies fall inside the eastern part of the Sun Belt, with southern states like Tennessee, Alabama, Kentucky and Georgia claiming top spots.